twonth/winning-at-windows/README.md

 * [notepad-replacer](https://github.com/olohmann/notepad-replacer): redirects calls to `notepad.exe` to your favorite text editor (e.g., the modern, Fluent, dark-mode supporting Notepad).

-* [SmartTaskbar](https://github.com/ChanpleCai/SmartTaskbar): hide the taskbar only when it makes sense (when the focused window would overlap).

-* [TaskbarControl](https://www.thefreewindows.com/3252/hide-completely-the-windows-taskbar-using-a-hotkey-and-unhide-it-with-taskbar-control/): assign a hotkey to toggle autohiding  the taskbar.
-Useful for touchscreen devices in combination with Stardock's TouchTasks.

 ## Apps for minimalists

 * [nomacs](https://nomacs.org/): image viewer that is simultaneously minimal and feature-rich.

 * [mupdf](https://mupdf.com/): hyperminimal PDF viewer.
 (No, really.
 More minimal than even  [Sumatra](https://www.sumatrapdfreader.org/free-pdf-reader).)
 Also check out [Sioyek](http://sioyek.info/) if you don't need touchscreen scrolling or zooming.

-* [xmplay](https://www.un4seen.com/):  ridiculously lightweight music player.
-Skinnable.
-But could use better high dpi support...
-See also [AIMP](https://www.aimp.ru/).

-* [Ferdium](https://ferdium.org/): centralized portal for webapps.
-I use this to unite several different chat apps (Google Messages, Hangouts, Discord).
-The Facebook Messenger portal doesn't play nice with video calling, so I use [Caprine](https://sindresorhus.com/caprine/) for that.

 ## Icons and other art